chrisdewa/ardilla/README.md

 ## Who and what is this for:

-The target audience for this library are developers who want to incorporate a SQLite database to their applications in a fast and easy way.
+For developers seeking a simple and straightforward way to incorporate a SQLite database into their applications, our library is an excellent option.
+It offers a user-friendly solution that is both fast and easy to use.

-What this library excels in simplicity it lacks in flexibility so, if you're expecting to use complex queries and intricate relationships, you should should consider other libraries like [tortoise-orm](https://github.com/tortoise/tortoise-orm), [sqlalchemy](https://github.com/sqlalchemy/sqlalchemy), [pony](https://github.com/ponyorm/pony) or [peewee](https://github.com/coleifer/peewee).
+While this library may not be suitable for those who require more complex querying and intricate relationships, it excels in its simplicity and ease of implementation.

+For developers who desire more advanced features, there are other libraries available, such as [tortoise-orm](https://github.com/tortoise/tortoise-orm), [sqlalchemy](https://github.com/sqlalchemy/sqlalchemy), [pony](https://github.com/ponyorm/pony) or [peewee](https://github.com/coleifer/peewee).

 ## install